How it all started

 Other ideas are also popping up in my head, but there’s simply not enough hours in a day or days in a week to do all the things that I’d like to do - though I'm retired...

-It is through the Service du Livre Luxembourgeois that I was first invited since 2000 to a number of literary and pedagogical activities in a few European countries.
+It was through the Service du Livre Luxembourgeois that I was first invited in 2000 to a number of literary and pedagogical activities in a few European countries.

 Attending events promoted by the Service du Livre Luxembourgeois – and some time later also by the association Amitié Portugal-Luxembourg,

-and more recently by the association France-Portugal, and more recently by the
+by the association France-Portugal, and more recently by the

 offered me the opportunity of making acquaintances at different levels and being invited in turn to other cultural activities and events in Belgium, Luxembourg, France, Germany,

 Switzerland, Prague, and other places.
-It also happens that contacts are established through the internet, as it was the case with a high school in
+It also happens that contacts are established through the internet, as this was the case with a high school in

 About visits to schools and respective programs